unrays/Spark/README.md

 This engine serves as a foundation for future improvements and projects I plan to develop.

+Please note: In hindsight, this project presents numerous architectural errors.
+It generally does not apply SOLID principles correctly and breaks many of these rules.
+If I had to do it again, there would be numerous modifications to be made to the architecture.
+I will not touch it since it is the archive of my very first step into 2D game engines and it means a lot to me. written on September 27, 2025

 ```cpp
 // Copyright (c) 2025 Félix-Olivier Dumas.
 All rights reserved.
 // Licensed under the terms described in the LICENSE file